babolivier/install-party/README.md

 If an instance has no domain attached, or if a domain isn't attached to an existing instance, they will be listed in separate tables (named `ORPHANED INSTANCES` and `ORPHANED DOMAINS`).
-These additional tables can be hidden by using the command-line flag `--hide-orphans`.
+These additional tables can be hidden by using the command-line flag `-H/--hide-orphans`.

+This mode also accepts the command-line argument `-v/--verbose` to print out additional logging.

 ## Deletion mode